commnerd/web-route-notation/README.md

 - "@" Delimits the Controller for a route
 - "#" Delimits the Method within the controller
 - "()" Delimits a group

-Order does not matter.
+Note: Order does not matter.

-Http Verb Mapping:
+### Http Verb Mapping:
 - G = GET
 - P = POST
 - U = PUT